Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 ### Movement with Actions
 The above manual approach to moving a node by setting its position over time gives you power and control over movement.

-But you can move, change, rotate or scale a sprite's position over time incrementally &mdash; and much more easily &mdash; using SpriteKit __*actions__.*
+But you can move, change, rotate or scale a sprite's position over time incrementally &mdash; and much more easily &mdash; using SpriteKit __*actions*__.

-And usually with only a single line of code.
+Usually, with only a single line of code.

-SpriteKit __actions*__ also let you easily create combinations of movements by chaining actions together.
+SpriteKit __*actions*__ also let you easily create combinations of movements by chaining actions together.

 #### SKAction
 `SKAction` is a powerful class used to bring nodes to life.

 Instances of `SKAction` are used to change the structure or content of a node in some way.
 They represent an animation that is executed by a node in the scene.

-You can use `SKAction` objects to make any node in the scene perform an action.
+You can use `SKAction` objects to make *any* node in the scene perform an action.
 An action is something that changes one or more properties &mdash; like position, size, transparency, color, etc. &mdash; of *any* node in your scene &mdash; including the scene node itself. <sup>6</sup>

 Actions can also change the node tree, play sounds, or even execute custom code.